mantidproject/mantidimaging/docs/installation.rst

 --------
 To update to the latest version of Mantid Imaging run:

-:code:`conda activate mantidimaging && conda update mantidimaging`
+:code:`conda activate mantidimaging && mamba update mantidimaging`

 If you see any issues with package compatibility, the fastest solution is reinstalling the environment - see below.